Free GPA Calculator | Calculate Semester & Cumulative GPA

 Can I calculate GPA from percentage grades?

 Yes, our calculator supports percentage-to-GPA conversion.
 Most institutions use standard conversion scales (e.g., 90-100% = A = 4.0).
-Customize the grade scale to match your institution's specific conversion system.
+You can customize the grade scale to match your institution's specific conversion system.

 Regular use of our GPA calculator helps students track academic progress, plan future coursework, and achieve educational goals.
 Bookmark this tool for ongoing academic performance monitoring throughout your educational journey.